Group to restore bowling alley, crux of Orangeburg Massacre

 South Carolina troopers fired into the crowd on the outskirts of the historically Black campus of South Carolina State University on Feb.
-8, 1968, killing three and wounding another 28 with their bullets.
+8, 1968, killing three and wounding another 28.
 But the shooting remains relatively unknown outside the state.
-Compared with the four students killed at Kent State two years later, it's a footnote in national narratives about 1960s protests.
+Compared with the four students killed at Kent State two years later, it’s a footnote in national narratives about 1960s protests.

 Planners of the future Orangeburg All-Star Justice Center hope their renovation project will restore the space to the nation’s memories of the civil rights movement.